-21. Where the proposals are to make an alteration to provide that a school which was an establishment which admitted pupils of one sex only becomes an establishment which admits pupils of both sexes-

-(a) details of the likely effect which the alteration will have on the balance of the provision of single sex-education in the area;
+- 21. Where the proposals are to make an alteration to provide that a school which was an establishment which admitted pupils of one sex only becomes an establishment which admits pupils of both sexes- - (a) details of the likely effect which the alteration will have on the balance of the provision of single sex-education in the area;

-(b) evidence of local demand for single-sex education; and

-(c) details of any transitional period which the body making the proposals wishes specified in a transitional exemption order (within the meaning of section 27 of the Sex Discrimination Act 1975).

-22. Where the proposals are to make an alteration to a school to provide that a school which was an establishment which admitted pupils of both sexes becomes an establishment which admits pupils of one sex only-

-- (a) details of the likely effect which the alteration will have on the balance of the provision of single-sex education in the area; and - (b) evidence of local demand for single-sex education.
+(b) evidence of local demand for single-sex education; and (c) details of any transitional period which the body making the proposals wishes specified in a transitional exemption order (within the meaning of section 27 of the Sex Discrimination Act 1975). which which a Where the proposals are to make an alteration to a school to provide that a school was an establishment which admitted pupils of both sexes becomes an establishment admits pupils of one sex only- details of the likely effect which the alteration will have on the balance of the provision of single-sex education in the area; and (b) evidence of local demand for single-sex education.
+Extend ded services of the c the proposed alterations affect the provision of the school's extended services, detail current extended services the school is offering and details of any proposed change at of the alterations.

-Extended services

-23. If the proposed alterations affect the provision of the school's extended services, details of the current extended services the school is offering and details of any proposed change as a result of the alterations.